 The goal of the National Institute of Neurological Disorders and Stroke (NINDS) CDE Project is to develop data standards for neuroscientific clinical research.
 Central to this project is the creation of common definitions and metadata sets so that information (data) is consistently captured and recorded across studies.

 The NINDS, part of the National Institutes of Health (NIH), is the leading funder of clinical studies of the brain and nervous system in the United States.
-To harmonize data collected from clinical studies, the NINDS Office of Clinical Research is spearheading the effort to develop CDEs in neuroscience.
+To harmonize data collected from clinical studies, the NINDS Division of Clinical Research is spearheading the effort to develop CDEs in neuroscience.

 This website outlines these data standards and provides accompanying tools to help investigators and research teams use these CDE resources to collect and record standardized clinical data.
 For additional background information on the CDE effort objectives, please refer to the NINDS CDE Project Overview.